RYGhub/funkwhale/docs/users/upload.rst

 - Artist
 - Album

-However, Funkwhale can understand and use additionnal tags to enhance user experience and display more information.
+However, Funkwhale can understand and use additional tags to enhance user experience and display more information.
 The full list of supported tags is available below:

 +----------------------------------+--------------------------------------------+---------------------------------------------------------------+
 | Name                             | Example value                              | Description                                                   |